f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 .. figure:: assets/hosts.JPG

-2. Open a browser and enter the public IP of the GCP CE site or HTTP load balancer domain name in the URL field
+2. Open a browser and enter the public HTTP load balancer domain name in the URL field

 3. Send a GET request and validate UI content is displayed